RISE Community

 Ms. Jenni Lane is the assistant director, training and technical assistance at Weitzman Institute.
 As a RISE Mini-Grant Recipient, Ms. Lane developed an educational model that translates research intro practice to improve provider practices for delivering confidential risk screening to adolescent patients.
 Learn more about her project

-Marcus Sherman, BS, The Roux Institute at Northeastern University
+Marcus Sherman, PhD, The Roux Institute at Northeastern University

 Mr. Marcus Sherman is an assistant teaching professor of bioinformatics at Northeastern University.
 His project aimed to improve scientific knowledge for all biomedical science graduate student instructors (GSIs) through a novel curriculum (POISE), combining traditional classroom education with community outreach.